 Mr. Hughes, Mr. Ruf, and Mr. Unger will serve as members of our audit committee after the completion of this offering.
 Mr. Hughes will serve as the chairperson of the committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
 Our board of directors has determined that each of Mr. Hughes and Mr. Ruf is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable rules and regulations of NASDAQ.
-Our board of directors has determined that each of directors has determined that each of Mr. Hughes and Mr. Unger is independent under the applicable rules and regulations of NASDAQ and meets the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
+Our board of directors has determined that each of Mr. Hughes and Mr. Unger is independent under the applicable rules and regulations of NASDAQ and meets the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
 Mr. Ruf, who is not independent under the applicable rules and regulations of NASDAQ and does not meet the independence requirements contemplated by Rule 10A-3 under the Exchange Act, will serve on our audit committee for a period of up to one year following the completion of this offering in accordance with the phase-in provisions of such rules, regulations and requirements.
-We have determined that the fact that our audit committee is not entirely comprised of independent directors does not materially adversely affect the ability of our audit common stock on NASDAQ, the audit committee will operate under a written charter that satisfies the applicable standards of the SEC and NASDAQ.
+We have determined that the fact that our audit committee is not entirely comprised of independent directors does not materially adversely affect the ability of our audit committee to act independently and to satisfy the other requirements of the SEC and NASDAQ.
+Upon the listing of our common stock on NASDAQ, the audit committee will operate under a written charter that satisfies the applicable standards of the SEC and NASDAQ.